A man and woman carry moving boxes.

 Can you pay rent with a credit card?

 Some landlords and property managers accept rent payments via credit card.
 However, others may not have the tools to process credit card payments.
-Paying rent with a credit card may cost you a little more, as you could be responsible for covering processing fees.
-Paying rent with a credit card each month could help you build your credit history when used responsibly and help you earn credit card rewards.
+Paying rent with a credit card may cost you a little more, as you may be responsible for covering processing fees.
+Paying rent with a credit card each month may help you build your credit history when used responsibly and help you earn credit card rewards.

 Next steps